Mil Mi-17: Soviet/Russian variants

 Military utility transport helicopter, powered by two Klimov TV3-117VM turboshaft engines and equipped with a loading ramp instead of the clam-shell doors, an additional door and a new "dolphin nose".
 Deliveries to the VVS began in 2012, and continued in 2013 and 2014.
 Russia currently uses improved Mi-8 MTV-5-1s.
 These helicopters are intended for the transport of goods and machinery weighing up to 4 tons and these helicopters are equipped with optional rocket or cannon armament.
 The cockpit lighting is modified to support night vision goggles and the communication systems have been modernized.
 As of January 2019, the manufacturer has supplied 130 Mi-8MTV-5s out of 140 to the Defense Ministry.
+The Mi-8 MTV-5M version equipped with a new autopilot and passive interference system entered service in 2025.